 And if you're struggling emotionally, please talk to someone.
 The baby blues are common in the first two weeks, but feelings of persistent sadness, anxiety, or detachment beyond that may be signs of postpartum depression.
 You deserve help.
 It's not a weakness to ask for it.

 I know it doesn't feel that way right now.
 When you're in the thick of it, every night feels infinite.
 But your baby will not wake every two hours forever.
 They will not need to sleep on your chest forever.
 Their circadian rhythm will develop.
-Their stomach will grow.
+Their stomachs will grow.
+They will feel secure in their own sleep space.
 Their sleep will consolidate.

 What your baby needs right now is exactly what you're already giving them: warmth, food, closeness, and you.

 You're not doing anything wrong.
-You're doing the hardest job in the world, in the hardest phase of that job, and you're showing up.
+You're doing the hardest job in the world, in one of the hardest phases of that job, and you're showing up.
 That's not just enough.
 That's everything.